coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

-**Rapier:** You can use the Weapon Finesse feat to apply your Dexterity modifier instead of your Strength modifier to attack rolls with a rapier sized for you, even though it isn't a light weapon for you.
-You can't wield a rapier in two hands in order to apply 1-1/2 times your Strength bonus to damage.
+**Rapier:** You can use the Weapon Finesse feat to apply your Dexterity modifier instead of your Strength modifier to attack rolls with a rapier sized for you, even though it isn’t a light weapon for you.
+You can’t wield a rapier in two hands in order to apply 1-1/2 times your Strength bonus to damage.